Charlie had been missing for two days.

 “Here, kitty kitty,” he repeated, and she hissed and spat while he pulled.

 She scratched at him but her claws found only the thick fabric of his jacket and stuck there.

 He held the empty cage in one hand and Smudge’s front leg in the other.
 They fought, him pulling and her trying to get away.
 She lunged forward, scratching with her back legs.
 Her front paw unstuck, and she flailed.
-She reached up and scratched against the side of his face.
+She scratched against the side of his face.

 He reeled, cursing, and dropped the cage.
 With his free hand, he grabbed her by the back leg and held her, dangling.
 She spun and clawed, trying to get a hold of her captor’s arm.

 Bending down, he grabbed the cage and tried to force her into it.

 Smudge screamed in pain as her back leg bent at a wrong angle, and she flailed.
 His grip on her loosened slightly, and she bit into his unprotected hand.

 He cursed and let go.
 She fell to the ground and hit head first, unprepared for the drop.
 She stumbled, dizzy from the impact and the pain in her leg.

 The man was cradling the hand she had bitten, and she could smell the metallic scent of blood.
 The dogs barked furiously in the back of the van.

 Smudge pulled herself up the sidewalk.
 Pain seared through her as she made her way back home, dragging her leg.
 Everything felt fuzzy.
 She moved on, fearing the man’s wrath.